-5 Empirical Strategy
+5. Empirical Strategy

-We analyze crowd-out responses to the increase in required contributions that occurred at the university that we study.
-We begin by estimating regression specifications for the full sample to test for crowd-out in the aggregate.
-Rejecting that, we analyze the distribution of voluntary contributions to pinpoint crowd-out on the intensive and extensive margins, and we further distinguish among lower and higher earners.
+To estimate crowd-out responses to the increase in required contributions, we begin by estimating regression specifications for the full sample.
+Rejecting crowd-out in the aggregate, we analyze the distribution of voluntary contributions to pinpoint crowd-out on the intensive and extensive margins, and we further distinguish among lower and higher earners.

-5.1 Identification
+5.1.
+Identification

 The ideal experiment to estimate employee responses would be to randomly require some employees to make mandatory contributions while exempting others.
 Our setting differs from this ideal setup in that all the new faculty hired after 2010 experienced the change in contribution rates.
-Lacking a control group of faculty, we compare participation and contribution rates among new faculty hired before versus after July 1, 2010, as in the methods used in much of the literature on defaults and other retirement savings policies (Madrian and Shea 2001, Carroll et al. 2009, Beshears et al. 2022).
+Lacking a control group of faculty, we compare participation and contribution rates among new faculty hired before versus after July 1, 2010, as in the methods used in much of the literature on defaults and other retirement savings policies (Madrian and Shea 2001; Carroll et al. 2009; Beshears et al. 2022).

-The key identification assumption necessary for this approach is that new faculty hired after the policy change do not differ systematically in their saving preferences compared to new hired faculty hired before.
+The key identification assumption is that new faculty hired after the policy change do not differ systematically in their saving preferences compared to new hired faculty hired before.
 We offer evidence that helps rule out several concerns with this assumption.
-One concern is that the willingness of faculty to accept job offers at the university we study changed as a result of the shift in required contributions.
-However, as we showed earlier in Table 3 and Appendix Figure A.1, faculty changed little in their observable employment or demographic characteristics, reducing concerns that changes in hiring practices or in the selection of faculty accepting job offers changed unobservably at the same time.
+One concern is that the willingness of faculty to accept job offers at the university changed as a result of the shift in required contributions.
+However, as we showed earlier in Table 3 and Appendix Fig. A.2, faculty changed little in their observable employment or demographic characteristics, reducing concerns that changes in hiring practices or in the selection of faculty accepting job offers changed unobservably at the same time.